Aida Abdel Nasser: Personal life

-Abdelnasser married Abdelhamid Shaheen.
-Her mother in law was Hayam Hanem El Shawarby from the prominent Al-Shawarbi family clan.
-Her father-in-law, Mohamed Abdelhamid Shaheen, was a wealthy businessman and member of parliament, and brother of Essa Abdelhamid Shaheen, who served as Minister of Industry.
-The Shaheen family was considered among the richest in Egypt during the 1970s.

-The couple had two daughters, Rania and Dina Abdelhamid Shaheen.
 In 2023, Abdelnasser and her daughter Dina were injured in a car accident in Cairo.

-Her sister-in-law, Zeinab Mohamed Shaheen, is married to the son of Abdelhamid Pasha Damaty, founder of the Domty cheese company.

-According to her brother Tarek Abdel Nasser, the family refused a marriage proposal from prominent Egyptian diplomat and former Foreign Minister Amr Moussa, who had sought her hand in marriage.

-She is the aunt of Khalid Abdel Nasser and Mona Abdel Nasser, wife of Ashraf Marwan.

 Business career

 Abdelnasser gained media attention for her real estate transactions, particularly the sale of a 50-acre land plot in Sheikh Zayed City for a reported 2 billion Egyptian pounds (approximately $40 million at the time).

 Her brother, Tariq Abdel Nasser, defended her in the land sale story, stating that she had reclaimed the desert land in 1982 before the establishment of 6 October City and the 26th of July Corridor.